Pipeline gem

 Output schema

 Each row in the output table represents a pipeline run triggered from the Pipeline gem.
-The output schema provides you will the following information for each pipeline run.
+The output schema provides you with the following information for each pipeline run.

 pipelineRunID | String | Unique ID of the triggered pipeline run. |